 Besides iron bacteria, your toilet tanks can tell you if you have copper corrosion (blue water) or sediment or other contaminants in the water:

-We hope this information helps you solve your problems, if you have any further questions, or would like to update us on your progress – we love pictures and testimonials! – you can reach us at firstname.lastname@example.org or on Facebook, happy flushing!
+We hope this information helps you solve your problems if you have any further questions you can reach us at firstname.lastname@example.org or on Facebook, happy flushing!